cjlennon-dev/cjlennon/README.md

 ‘Completing successfully’ can be defined as ‘the user gets the result they would expect’.
 This is analogous to the ‘happy path’.
 Another way of explaining this concept:  the case where a module fails to complete, and no error message is logged by the module itself, should never happen.

 As an example, let's take an application with a front end that validates user input, and an associated API which also validates user input.
 This is good practice and ensures there is an extra layer of validation and security beyond the front end.
 If the API receives user input which is not valid it will correctly reject the request.
 All is working as designed, however from a user point of view, the module has not completed successfully.
-The fact that invalid input was supplied to the API is therefore a problem which must be handled and logged by the API module.
+The fact that invalid input was supplied to the API is therefore a problem which must be handled and logged by the API component.

 Of course not all problems are of equal severity and it is helpful to have a way of categorising the severity of problems.
-It is also helpful to have problems logged in a standard way, this enables you to set up consistent monitoring and alerting rules.
-For these two reasons the following is recommended as a specification for logging errors, see the 'cjlennon error logging pattern' later in this document for a possible error logging specification you may want to consider.
+It is also helpful to have problems logged in a standard way as this enables you to set up consistent monitoring and alerting rules.
+For these two reasons this guide includes an error logging specification -  see the 'cjlennon error logging pattern' later in this document for an error logging specification you may want to consider.

 #  B.  Suggested Patterns

 ## nodejs

 The primary reason you would use nodejs can be summed up in three letters: [npm](https://www.npmjs.com).
-The wealth of functionality found in this vast collection is simply too powerful to ignore
+There is a wealth of functionality found in this vast collection and when rapid application development is the goal, nodejs is hard to ignore

 ## Pattern: Use a common error logging specification

-Not all problems are of equal severity and it is helpful to have a consistant way of categorising the severity of problems.
+As stated, not all problems are of equal severity and it is helpful to have a consistant way of categorising the severity of problems.
 It is also helpful to have problems logged in a standard way as this enables you to set up consistent monitoring and alerting rules.
 Below a suggested specification for logging errors:

 ### cjlennon error logging specification